Raeskaa/studionufab/.github/CONTRIBUTING.md

 - A small asterisk icon is automatically inserted at the start of subtitles.
 - Content should be an array of strings, one paragraph per entry.

+#### Add a new blog post (step-by-step)
+1. Open `src/App.tsx` and locate the `blogPosts` array.
+2. Copy an existing post object as a template and paste it after the last one.
+3. Fill in:
+   - `title`: string (the asterisk icon is added automatically in UI)
+   - `subtitle`: string or array of strings (array = multiple spaced paragraphs)
+   - `date`: short blurb or date string
+   - `content`: array of strings (each entry is one paragraph)
+4. Follow ordering rules above (Post 2 layout is different by design).
+5. Run locally and verify: `npm run dev` → http://localhost:5173

+Tips:
+- Keep lines reasonably short; let the renderer handle wrapping.
+- For deliberate line breaks inside a paragraph, use `\n`.

 ## 5) Typical workflow
 1) Update main and create a branch
 ```bash